Citadel-Station-13/Citadel-Station-13-RP/.github/CONTRIBUTING.md

 Therefore, EOF settings of main repo are forbidden territory one must avoid wandering into, at risk of losing body and/or mind to the Git gods.

 Thank you for following the owner and creator of The Valeroso City!
+And The Valeroso City Brand, The Brand Of All Brands!
 Amen and Amen!